PixelLumo/LumoVerse/README.md

 ## 🎮 About PixelLumo

-PixelLumo is a modern gaming community platform built with **Node.js/Express backend**, **SQLite database**, and **vanilla JavaScript frontend**.
+PixelLumo is a modern gaming community platform built with **Node.js/Express backend**, **MySQL database**, and **vanilla JavaScript frontend**.
 Features real-time chat with Socket.IO, user authentication with JWT, file uploads, and admin controls.

 ### Key Highlights
 - 🔐 Secure authentication with JWT & bcrypt password hashing